DAguirreAg/DAguirreAg/README.md

 -----------
 <!-- **DAguirreAg/DAguirreAg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

-My name is Daniel and I live in the Netherlands :netherlands:.
+My name is Daniel, and this is the one of the places where I opensource some of my projects.

+I am an Idustrial Engineer who lives and works in the Netherlands :netherlands:.
+Even though I work as a data engineer and analyst, I spend a decent amount of time coding just for fun.
+If you want to connect or just disucss anything, just drop me a message here or in my other Social Media platforms.

 <!--
 ### 🔧 Languages and Tools:
 TODO
--->

 ### 📊 GitHub Stats: